richapoudel5/richapoudel5/README.md

 - 5
 - 👀 I’m interested in LLM and Data Engineering
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Agentic AI.
-- 📫 How to reach me poudelricha8848@gmail.com
+- - 📫 How to reach me poudelricha8848@gmail.com

 <!---
 richapoudel5/richapoudel5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.